markusahlstrand/cloudworker-proxy/README.md

 ## Concept

 The proxy is a pipeline of different handlers that processes each request.
-The different stages in the pipeline are:
+The handlers in the pipeline could be:
 - Middleware.
 Such as logging or authentication that typically passes on the request further down the pipeline
 - Origins.
 Fetches content from other services, for instance using http.
 - Tranforms.
 Modifies the content before passing it back to the client